Research and Clinical Trials

 Research also is focused on delineating mechanisms of immune-mediated killing of tumor cells and means by which tumors may evade immune clearance.
 These investigative conclusions help us to define important elements of combinational cancer therapies that we currently believe may prove most effective in the clinical setting.

-Translational research in the Division of Surgical Oncology is well supported by numerous grants from the National Institutes of Health (NIH) and the National Cancer Institute, as well as by a number of investigator-initiated grants from private foundations and industry.
+Translational research in Surgical Oncology Services is well supported by numerous grants from the National Institutes of Health (NIH) and the National Cancer Institute, as well as by a number of investigator-initiated grants from private foundations and industry.

 For more information regarding individual research, call 412-692-2852.